jluptak/portfolio/finalproject.md

 ### russian disinformation campaign

-### outline
+### outline & structure
 My final project is a visual exploration of Russia's disinformation campaign during the 2016 Presidential election.
 The goal is to inform the audience, and to bring a more personal understanding to the buzzword-y "Russia investigation."

-### structure
 **setup:** In 2016, Russia attempted to interfere in the United States presdiential election, using both "soft" techniques like social media disinformation as well as direct attacks on the Democratic National Committee.
 Their social engineering efforts focused on ideological divides in the United States and aimed to spread distrust.

 **conflict:** Disinformation campaigns are scary, not least of all because they target existing biases and, when done well, can be difficult to identify.
-The Russian attacks were done well, we were all targeted, and
+The Russian campaigns targeted anyone and everyone, and Russian disinformation campaign was not highly targeted, nor was it expensive, but it was remarkable effective.

 **resolution:** Understanding the tactics used in the last attempt at election interference can inform users what to watch for when - not if - it happens again.